lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 The idea that rocks are deposited in layers (strata: older below, younger above) has been known since Steno in the 17th century (the 'law of superposition').
 It is therefore usually the case that fossils found in deeper layers are older than those found above, serving as a rough guide to their age (a qualitative, relative dating method).
 However, other geologic processes like erosion, folding and faulting can disrupt this order occasionally, so more reliable references are needed.

 Fossil species that are used to distinguish one layer from another are called *index fossils*, which occur for a limited interval of time.
 Usually index fossils are fossil organisms that are common, easily identified, and found across a large area.
+When a fossil is found, the nearest volcanic ash layers above and below it can be radiometrically dated, allowing us to bound the age of the fossil (tephrochronology).

 In 1997, a study surveyed the existing fossil record for 384 different clades all across the animal kingdom, and cross-referenced them with their claimed evolutionary relationships.
 Using three different statistical metrics (Spearman's rank coefficient, and two others dedicated to quantifying the presence of 'ghost lineages'), it was found that all three falsify the null hypothesis (if the fossil record does not reflect the major patterns of evolution, there would be no evidence for congruence between the two sets of data in our random sample of cladograms).

 Source: [here](https://pmc.ncbi.nlm.nih.gov/articles/instance/1688444/pdf/2DDQ9CUU1FA8127K_264_885.pdf)

+### Dendrochronology

+Trees grow at a rate of approximately 1 ring in their trunk per year.
+By sampling the rings of multiple trees in a given region, and matching the thicknesses of each ring to the others, we can estimate the age of trees.
+This also allows for identification of missing or additional rings in a given tree, which are indicative of ecological disturbances (e.g. wildfires, insect outbreaks...).

+Dendrochronology can be used to date wooden artifacts in archaeology from about 10000 years ago to present, since the last ring can be matched to the year it was cut down and used.
+The carbonised wood in charcoal can be both carbon dated and dendrochronologically dated, allowing us to cross-reference the two methods.
+We can also infer the climate conditions over its lifetime (paleoclimatology), inferring the past temperature, precipitation and cloud cover from the ring data.
+Climate data can also be cross-referenced against other sources (e.g. ice cores, sediment cores, historical records, meteorological data...).
+Examining the trace mineral content of the rings (e.g. carbon-12/13 ratio) provides further data on atmospheric conditions (stable isotope dendrochronology).

+### Varve chronology

+Sedimentary layers in lakes and oceans.

+### Paleomagnetic dating

+As per the [Vine-Matthews-Morley](https://en.wikipedia.org/wiki/Vine%E2%80%93Matthews%E2%80%93Morley_hypothesis) hypothesis, the rates of tectonic plate spreading at mid-oceanic ridges can be measured by recording the magnetisation of the sediment, which tracks the orientation of the geomagnetic field at its formation.

 ### Oklo natural nuclear reactor